The Fulbright-EDUFI Fellowship is 1500 euros per month (paid for nine months).

-Alumni who successfully complete the Fulbright U.S. Student Program are eligible for 12 months of non-competitive eligibility (NCE) hiring status within the federal government, with the possibility of extensions if certain criteria are met.
+Alumni who successfully complete the Fulbright U.S. Student Program are eligible for 12 months of non-competitive eligibility (NCE) within the U.S. federal government, with the possibility of extensions if certain criteria are met.

 Read the detailed application information for Finland.
 The final selection is made by the Fulbright Finland Foundation in Helsinki.